phaustin/quantecon-example/book/docs/python_oop.md

 \quad r \in [0, 4]
 ```

-Let\'s write a class for generating time series from this model.
+Let's write a class for generating time series from this model.

-Here\'s one implementation
+Here's one implementation

 ```{code-cell} ipython3
 class Chaos: